Our Sabre Six GT

 Our Reliant Sabre Six GT was dispatched from the factory in March 1964 to dealer Auto Sales Ltd, Bilston, Staffordshire.The car's first owner was Mark Joseland who bought the car in September 1964.
 He was a very active motor sport enthusiast, being a long-time member of the Midland Auto Club (MAC) based at Shelsley Walsh hillclimb and Captain of the Frazer Nash Club from 1975 to 1978.
 Sadly he was killed in a road car accident in June 2009.
 A family friend and fellow car enthusiast, Martin Cowell, bought the car in 2010 but made very little use of it, selling it to us in July 2017.

 It soon became apparent that all was not well with the engine.
 It ran very roughly and was inclined to backfire and splutter.
-I carried out the usual checks including ignition timing and valve clearances and replaced all the ignition components including a Powermax electronic ignition system and rebuilt the carburettors with new gaskets and jets and balanced and tuned them as best as I could.
+I carried out the usual checks including ignition timing and valve clearances and replaced all the ignition components including changing to a Powermax electronic ignition system and rebuilt the carburettors with new gaskets and jets and balanced and tuned them as best as I could.
 A compression test revealed no issues.

 Just over a year of ownership and we decided to remove the engine and dispatch it to Sabre expert Iain Daniels Classic Motorsport.
 Iain soon dismantled the engine for inspection.
 He found it to be in good condition generally with regard to bearings, bores and pistons.
 It fact it has been re-built to a good standard at some stage with Volvo pistons, capped centre main bearings, “277” camshaft, balanced crank and pistons, etc. However the head gasket had failed in a few places, the head was warped and it had incorrect, ill fitting inlet valves.
 These issues would certainly account for the engine’s poor performance.
 So the engine was rebuilt, retaining the good bits but replacing or reconditioning the bad bits.